The functions of the Director

 (b) the powers of a director-general.

 The Director makes prosecutorial decisions on a professional basis independent of political influence or control.
-The Director has complete independence in relation to the operations of his Office.
+The Director has complete independence in relation to the operations of her Office.

 The Act requires the Director and Attorney General to consult with each other, if required, concerning the functions and powers of the Director.
 The Attorney General may give directions to the Director, but any such directions must not be given without prior consultation; must be in writing and be presented to the Legislative Assembly; and be of a general nature only and not refer to a specific case.